The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \exp\left(ix\right) = \frac{\exp\left(ix\right) + \exp\left(-ix\right) + \exp\left(ix\right) - \exp\left(-ix\right)}{2} = \cosh\left(ix\right) + \sinh\left(ix\right) = \cos\left(x\right) + i\sin\left(x\right). \end{align} \]

-The following applies to the derivations of the basic functions
+The following holds for the derivatives of the basic functions

 \[ \begin{align} \lim\limits_{x\to\infty}\sinh\left(x\right) = \infty, & {} & \lim\limits_{x\to - \infty}\sinh\left(x\right) = -\infty. \end{align} \]